c-i-a-n-i/FSND/projects/02_trivia_api/starter/backend/README.md

 _POST /quizzes_

 Given a list of previously asked questions and an optional category, retrieves a new question in that category.
 If no new question exists for that category, returns an empty question.
 If no category is passed, the question returned is taken from any category.
-- Request Body:
+- Request Body: previous_questions:  an array of question id's such as [1, 4, 20, 15]
-{'previous_questions':  an array of question id's such as [1, 4, 20, 15]
+                quiz_category: an object containing id and type of category.
 'quiz_category': a string of the current category }
 - Returns: a single new question object